Aayush8144/sorting-visualization/README.md

 # Sorting algorithm vizulization

-this is a work in progrss vizulizaiton progress mde using c++ and sfml.
+this is a work in progrss vizulizaiton progress made using c++ and sfml.

+you need Sfml for this